Pierre Alféri: Career

-Alféri is co-founder (with Suzanne Doppelt), of the literary journal Détail, and La Revue de Littérature Générale (with Olivier Cadiot).
-Alféri teaches at the École nationale supérieure des beaux-arts in Paris, the École nationale supérieure des arts décoratifs in Paris, and the European Graduate School.
+Alferi was co-founder (with Suzanne Doppelt), of the literary journal Détail, and La Revue de Littérature Générale (with Olivier Cadiot).
+Alferi taught at the École nationale supérieure des beaux-arts in Paris, the École nationale supérieure des arts décoratifs in Paris, and the European Graduate School.
+His work is considered singular and unclassifiable as it includes poetry, drawing, music, novel and philosophy.
+Alferi was also a translator of poetry and philosophy including the work of Agamben.